lobanovam/HashTable/README.md

 ### Let's go even further

 Note that another significant function within the search function is the comparison of keys (strcmp).
+In our case it takes even more time than hash function itself.
 Since our hash table has not really optimal size (the reason was stated in the first part), we have quite a few collisions.
 And collisions cause comparisons.
-So it would be good to find some way to optimize compare funcrion.
+So it would be good to find some way to optimize comparing function.

 Let's just increase the size of all words up to 32 bytes (since according to text analysis, maximum word length is 18).
-And now we can write our own compare function.
+And now we can write our own compare function using avx instructions.

 ### AVX instructions

 Now as all of our words are 32 bytes long, it's very convenient to load them in __m256i bit vectors and compare all bytes simultaneously.
-Now compare function looks like this:
+New compare function looks like this:

 ~~~C++
 int avxCmp(__m256i* str1, __m256i* str2) {